Station Name: ROTHERHAM MASBOROUGH

 Shortsighted track and signaling rationalisation in the early 1980's meant that platforms 1 and 2 could not be used by Sheffield-bound trains without reversing which made them effectively useless and removed much operational flexibility on the line as express trains could no longer pass local trains at Rotherham without reversing.

-By the 1980's railways in South Yorkshire were in a sorry state having lost most of their passengers.
-Rotherham in particular suffered from its remaining station being over a mile from the town centre.
-As a result, a link was built from the former Sheffield & Rotherham Line to the Great Central Line, allowing local trains to use a re-opened Rotherham Central station, at the same time recreating the flexibility to pass expresses that had been removed a few years earlier.
+station, at the same time recreating the flexibility to pass expresses that had been removed a few years earlier.
 Rotherham Masborough regained its suffix in the timetables (although the station signboards were not modified) and soldiered on for a few years with Sheffield-York trains stopping until eventual closure in 1988.
 Most of the station buildings were demolished in the early 1990's but the platforms still remain, and the line through the station is still used by express and freight services.

 Ticket from Michael Stewart

-Rotherham Masborough Station
+Rotherham Masborough station looking south.

 Received from POG

-Rotherham Masborough Station in 1988
+Rotherham Maslborough Station in 1988

 Rotherham Masborough Station in 2001